Razviar/mtga-pro-tracker/README.md

 # MTGA Pro Tracker
+This tracker version is outdated.
+Please migrate to https://github.com/Razviar/mtgap

 MTGA Pro Tracker is an advanced Magic the Gathering: Arena tracking tool that automatically uploads collection, decks, battles, draft and inventory from your game client to our server.
 No manual collection input, no manual uploads.
 New cards, battles & drafts are added immediately based on in-game events.

 ## What can I do with MTGA Pro Tracker?